George Bugatti

 CAREER HIGHLIGHTS

-In an unprecedented gesture, Tony Bennett invited George from the audience to perform with him at his Thousand Oaks Civic Auditorium concert.
+• In an unprecedented gesture, Tony Bennett brought George on stage to perform with him at his Thousand Oaks Civic Auditorium concert.

-Los Angeles Magazine described Bugatti’s performance’s at Peninsula, Beverly Hills as the; “West Coast equivalent to the Carlyle Hotel’s Bobby Short.”
+• L.A.
+Magazine described Bugatti’s performance at Peninsula, Beverly Hills as the “West Coast equivalent to the Carlyle Hotel’s Bobby Short.”

-Performance with legendary composer Michel LeGrand at the MGM Grand Arena, Las Vegas for the TV special honoring the legendary composer’s 75th birthday.
+• Performance with composer Michel LeGrand at the MGM Grand Arena, Las Vegas for his 75th Birthday TV special.

 Born in Brooklyn, New York, Bugatti’s affinity for music was ignited at age five.
-A telling incident unfolded at Macy’s Herald Square, where a young Bugatti was lost, separated from his parents in store, and then found, entranced, sitting at a piano in the piano department.
-This fascination led his parents to arrange piano lessons, fueling a lifelong devotion to music.
+A telling incident unfolded at Macy’s Herald Square, where a young Bugatti was lost in the store, and then found, entranced, sitting at a piano in the piano department.
+Although frantic, his parents were shocked by his fascination with the instrument.
+As fate would have it, his parents arranged piano lessons, fueling a lifelong devotion to music.

 Bugatti’s talents blossomed as he attended the famed High School of Performing Arts in New York City.
 He was accepted into the prestigious Juilliard School, but a devastating injury severed the median nerve in his right hand, halting his promising career as a classical pianist.
-Despite successful microsurgery, the doctor’s prognosis was grim: “You’ll never play the piano again.”
+Despite microsurgery, the doctor’s prognosis was grim: “You’ll never play the piano again.”
+Undeterred, he diligently rehabilitated his hand with unwavering perseverance.
+It was an arduous journey, but he not only recovered but honed extraordinary skills in his left hand.
+After receiving a BFA in theater studies from New York University, it was off to LA.

 “Bugatti is no museum curator; he revitalizes familiar tunes with keen arrangements.
 His warm, satiny voice is some of the best phrasing the Sands has heard since Sinatra last performed there.”